 Category: ISO-25010/Compatibility/Interoperability

-Statement: The solution’s system(s) MUST integrate with external agreed Identity Providers via current accepted Protocols.
+Statement: The solution’s system(s) must integrate with external agreed identity providers via current accepted protocols.

-Rationale: Systems that are not specifically designed to secure credentials – e.g., most information services -- should not be used if possible as there is increased risk.
+Rationale: Systems that are not specifically designed to secure credentials, e.g., most information services should not be used if possible as there is increased risk.

 Details: OIDC is the approved protocol to communicating with external Identity Provider services.
-Note that there may be a requirement to let in users who do not wish to or are too young to use a public IdP, and therefore User Credentials will be persisted in the system.
+Note: There may be a requirement to let in users who do not want to or are too young to use a public IdP, and therefore user Credentials will be persisted in the system.

 Prompts: …